isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson1.md

 exports.main = main
 ```
-Please note that: An action used as event consumer does not need to be `web: yes`, and doesn't need `require-adobe-auth: true` in the manifest.yml file, please modify accordingly to asure app security.
+Please note that: An action used as event consumer does not need to be `web: yes`, and doesn't need `require-adobe-auth: true` in the manifest.yml file, please modify accordingly to ensure your app security.

 ### Event Runtime Integration